MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/reference-architecture-data-mesh.md

 Over the past several years, organizations have recognized that data is at the heart of everything.
 Data opens new efficiencies, drives innovation, unlocks new business models, and increases customer satisfaction.
 Becoming data-driven (using data at scale) remains a top priority for most companies.

 Reaching a stage where the deeper value of data becomes accessible to all organization members is challenging.
 Legacy and tightly interconnected systems, centralized monolithic platforms, and complex governance can be significant barriers to generating value out of data.
-For these and other reasons, data mesh is gaining a lot of traction among modern businesses.

 ### About data mesh